sanathp/DatabaseManager_For_Android/README.md

 	(iii) If you are using an action bar add an item  to the action bar and start activity when action bar item is 			       clicked.

-Thats it .
+That's it.
 Now you can manage your application database directly from your app.

-When app development is done remove the activity and publish your app .
+When app development is done remove the activity and publish your app.

 With this library you can do all these :

-	1) view all your tables data in tabluar format
+	1) view all your tables data in tabular format
 	2) Insert rows to your tables
-	3) update rows
+	3) Update rows
-	4) delete rows
+	4) Delete rows
-	5) delete tables
+	5) Delete tables
 	6) Drop tables
-	7) Write your own custom queries and get the results .(Create statments , joins etc)
+	7) Write your own custom queries and get the results.
+(Create statements, joins, etc)
-	8) change data in the tables and see how you application responds
+	8) Change data in the tables and see how you application responds

-In a nut shell , You can manage your app database easily .
+In a nut shell , You can manage your app database easily.